desdichadoo/rsschool-cv/cv.md

     add(rect);
 }
 ```
-  <h3>This is final project on Bitcamp and I chose to create a simple paddles game in which you'll never win and only lose (yeah, it's a long one...):</h3>
+  <i>This is final project on Bitcamp and I chose to create a simple paddle game in which you'll never win and only lose (yeah, it's a long one...):</i>

 ```js
 var ball;